appdefensealliance/ASA-WG/Cloud App and Config Profile/Cloud App and Config Test Guide.md

 * Status: <code>All selected</code>
 * Event initiated by: <code>* (All services and users)</code>
 1. Click <code>Done</code>
-2. Back in the &lt; Alert Name > window, review <code>Actions</code> to ensure that an Action group is assigned to notify the appropriate personnel in your organization.
+2. Back in the < Alert Name > window, review <code>Actions</code> to ensure that an Action group is assigned to notify the appropriate personnel in your organization.

 <strong>From Azure CLI</strong>